the institute fellows

 Amanda Trager, Graduate Student Fellow

 Trager’s projects are often realized in different forms over timespans of several years.
 These forms include single-channel film, video installation, web-based and two- and three-dimensional artworks.
-Narrative, emerging from original scripts, individual interviews, and oral history, is fundamental to her work, which is characterized by an aesthetic based in songwriting and ventriloquism, offbeat tempos, and the depiction of the natural environment at odds with the hand-made.
+Narrative, emerging from original scripts, individual interviews, and oral history, is fundamental to her work, which is characterized by a distinct aesthetic based in songwriting and ventriloquism, offbeat tempos, and the depiction of the natural environment at odds with the hand made.

 Project title: CONTROLLED BURN

 Project summary: Trager has embarked on a mid-length animated film derived from the study of the relationship between two historical figures — the Portuguese-born enslaved Black female Marie-Josèph Angélique, and the French-born white indentured servant Claude Thibault.
 Accused of purposely starting the great 1734 Montreal fire, the two were bound by their mutual devotion and shared quest for freedom.